kampersanda/constexpr_doublearray/README.md

 ## Relaxation of `constexpr` restrictions

-Most compilers limit the number of evaluated expressions at compile time.
+Most compilers restrict the number of evaluated expressions at compile time.
 For example, in [Clang](https://clang.llvm.org/docs/UsersManual.html), the limits are indicated by the following options:

 - `-fconstexpr-depth`: The limit for recursive `constexpr` function calls.
 The default value is 512.
 - `-fconstexpr-steps`: The limit for the number of full-expressions evaluated in a single constant expression evaluation.
 The default value is 1048576.